schlotterer/flexline/README.md

 # Flexline
-An FSE theme based on Frost but extended for more advanced development and some custom features.
+An FSE theme based on Frost and WD_s but extended for more advanced development and some custom features.

 ## Description
 Provide a more detailed introduction to your project.
 Explain the functionality added, such as custom fields for Gutenberg blocks, lightbox implementation, and any unique features or considerations like accessibility and responsiveness.

 ## Features
 ### Development Structure
-- Adds LaravelMix and a build process to allow for easy custom feature additions (builds src files).
+- Adds LaravelMix and a build process to allow for easy custom feature additions (builds files from src - see webpack.mix.js).
-- Uses LaravelMix for an easily customizable output of files.
+- Uses LaravelMix for an easily customizable output of files (webpack.mix.js).
 - Breaks the functions file out into smaller pieces in the inc folder and namespaces the project.
 - While generally a single site shouldn't require changes, if you want to make small changes without getting into the build process there is a customize.js and customize.css in the assets folder for small basic CSS and JS or jQuery.
 ### Popup Media